Kaggle/kaggle-api/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PAGE, --page PAGE  page number
-  -s SEARCH, --search SEARCH
+  -h, --help            show this help message and exit -p PAGE, --page PAGE  Page number for results paging -s SEARCH, --search SEARCH
-                        term(s) to search for
+                        Term(s) to search for
-  -v, --csv             print in CSV format
-                        (if not set print in table format)
+  -v, --csv             Print results in CSV format (if not set print in table format)
 ```

 Example: